-On Jan.
-24, 1791, President George Washington announced the Congressionally designated, permanent location of the national capital – a diamond-shaped, ten-mile tract at the confluence of the Potomac and Eastern Branch Rivers.
+On January 24, 1791, President George Washington announced the Congressionally designated, permanent location of the national capital – a diamond-shaped, ten-mile tract at the confluence of the Potomac and Eastern Branch Rivers.
 Andrew Ellicott and Benjamin Banneker undertook a preliminary survey of the area.
 Architect Pierre L’Enfant, a friend of President Washington, was appointed to design the project.
 He envisioned the Mall as the foremost boulevard of the city, the so-called "Grand Avenue."
 You can explore the Mall’s many features and a timeline of its development through an interactive map on the Campaign for the National Mall website.

 After surveying the entire District site, L'Enfant came up with a complex plan that included a system of intersecting diagonal avenues superimposed over a grid system with the avenues radiating out from what were to be houses for Congress and the President.

 L'Enfant specified in his notes that he meant the avenues to be wide and lined with trees.
 He also wanted them to visually connect with other sites throughout the city where important structures, monuments and fountains were to be built.

 In his early written plans, L'Enfant shaded and numbered 15 large open spaces at the intersections of these avenues and indicated that they would be divided among the states.
 He specified that each open space would feature statues and memorials to honor worthy citizens.